 After two years of intense and collaborative work that engaged faculty, staff, and students, the College Marketing Committee developed this new brand platform to define the College’s overall branding strategy and provide the framework to consistently communicate what differentiates our institution in the marketplace.
 Our real and longstanding commitment to community sets us apart.
-The success of our students, faculty, and graduates around the world is a testament to the enduring value of the Lynchburg College experience.
+The success of our students, faculty, and graduates around the world is a testament to the enduring value of the University of Lynchburg experience.
 “Opportunities for life” also reflects LC’s reputation — who we are and what people think of us.
-It matters because it influences the decisions people make about enrolling, working, donating, or even volunteering at Lynchburg College.
+It matters because it influences the decisions people make about enrolling, working, donating, or even volunteering at University of Lynchburg.

 The “Opportunities for life” message will be used consistently in the coming weeks and months on the website and in advertising, brochures, publications, visuals, and videos — all of which are aimed at sharing and celebrating the College’s distinctiveness, innovations, accomplishments, and plans for the future.